4nd1m4n/NetListParser/quellcode/README.md

-### This folder contains all the quellcode of the NetListParser project.
+### This folder contains all the quellcode of the NetListParser project divided in header and source files.